niacobel/CHAINS/docs/source/abin_launcher.other.rst

              mem_per_cpu: 4000 # in MB
              delay_command: --begin=now+120

 This is the bare minimum required by ``ABIN LAUNCHER``, but you can add as many keys as you want depending on your needs.
-Just remember to adjust the ``scale_limit`` of your job scales if you change your scaling function.
-Otherwise, those numbers won't make sense.

 .. _abin_errors: